 John Lyon’s Foundation is not a legal entity in itself but is the name given to a group of four separate legal entities (charities): the Royal Charter Corporation (comprising Harrow School and The John Lyon School and which has two wholly-owned non-charitable subsidiary trading companies: Harrow School Enterprises Limited and Harrow International Schools Limited), John Lyon’s Charity, Harrow Development Trust and The John Lyon School Development Trust.

 Through franchise arrangements, the Name and Badge of Harrow School are licensed to independently owned and managed international schools.
 While not part of the Foundation, the Harrow International Schools are “affiliated to” the Foundation.
 All the schools referred to above (including the Harrow International Schools) are known informally as “the Harrow family of schools”.

 John Lyon’s Foundation is also closely associated with the Harrow Association and the Lyonian Association, and has strong links with the Harrow Club, which Harrow School helped to establish.

 The Constituent Parts of the Foundation Family

-They are not distinct legal entities but, together with the trading subsidiaries, they are comprised within the Corporation incorporated by Royal Charter on 19th February 1572.
+They are not distinct legal entities but form the Corporation originally incorporated by Royal Charter on 19 February 1572.
 Its formal title is “The Keepers and Governors of the Possessions Revenues and Goods of the Free Grammar School of John Lyon, within the town of Harrow on the Hill in the County of Middlesex” (the members of which are the Governors and Trustees of the Corporation and, collectively, The Trustee of John Lyon’s Charity).
 It is referred to in the statutory accounts and, where appropriate for legal reasons, as the “Corporation”.

 2. John Lyon’s Charity